 This week, I had some pre-prepped prawns and mixed seafood left in the fridge, and most of the other ingredients needed in this recipe (such as chopped garlic, chillies, ginger, coriander, madras curry paste, spicy bean paste, soya sauce and Shaoxing rice wine) are all part of my spice cupboard/standard fridge stock, I decided to try this recipe.
 The recipe is from Ken Hom’s My Kitchen Table: 100 Quick Stir-fry Recipes.
 You can find the full Fragrant Prawn Curry recipe in Google Books.
 Continue reading “Ken Hom’s Fragrant Prawn Curry Recipe”

-We are no chefs, but when it comes to the kitchen, we are quite crafty here at Blender and Basil.
 You know we are obsessed about homemade and we already shared with you our homemade pasta recipe.
 Pick that one up and once you get the hang of it, you’ll soon realise there are so many things you can do with it, including inventing your own filling for pasta, like we did with these mezzelune.
-Feel free to use this recipe as a basis for your own ideas on how to fill ravioli or mezzelune, and if you want to share your ideas with us, we are very interested to know what you would make.
-This recipe makes about 150 mezzelune, so have always a plan B filling in the fridge in case you run out of the one below!
+Continue reading “Pine nut and aubergine mezzelune”

-We have a bit of a soft spot for biscuits here at the Italian household of Blender and Basil.
 In Italy, biscuits are an easy snack, like everywhere else in the world.
 But they are also an essential when it comes to consuming breakfast at home.
 Together with the famous combination of jam croissant and cappuccino, biscuits dipped in caffe latte are the definition of what Italians eat in the morning.
-In London I had it easy, and especially in the North-East, where the Turkish shops have a marvellous variety of Italian delicacies on their shelves.
-Singapore is another story: Italian brands are still a rarity here, and especially when it comes to baked and sweet products, there are so many more influences that are a lot more popular for the local Singaporean palate than the Italian.
-So I decided to find the recipe and try to make myself some Gocciole, a very popular type of biscuits made of crunchy pasta frolla and filled with chocolate chips.
-Their name, literally meaning “drops”, comes from the chocolate chips themselves, which in Italian are called gocciole di cioccolato, and the shape, strictly tear-like, to resemble a drop.
+In London I had it easy, and especially in the North-East, where the Turkish shops have a marvellous variety of Italian products on their shelves.

 This honey and butter bread is quite commonly found in Korean and some other Asian cafes, and doesn’t require any actual bread baking (although it does require a few minutes in the oven).
 The core ingredients are – yes – honey and butter.
 The ideal bread to use is milk bread, but you can make it with ordinary sliced bread as well.
 I’m using half brown and white bread here for an easy and healthier option.